Home

 Acts 7:35

-So in conclusion, we see in this great image how the Burning Bush symbolizes the glory of God in His good will toward men.
-The sign of the Bush is both as mysterious and as awe inspiring to us today, as it was to God's servant Moses thousands of years ago.
-A wonderful reminder to God's faithful people that the curse of the law satisfied for us in the broken body of Christ hanging on that tree at calvary.
-How by being made a curse for us, His resurrection secured eternal life not only for Abraham, Isaac, and Jacob, but for all God's chosen people.
-The Burning Bush is a sign of God's eternal presence within the midst of God's chosen people, redeemed from the curse of the law, and brought into communion with God through the Messenger of the Covenant, Christ Jesus.
+In conclusion, we see in this great image how the burning bush symbolizes the glory of God in His goodwill toward men.
+The sign of the bush is both as mysterious and as awe-inspiring to us today, as it was to God's servant Moses thousands of years ago.
+A wonderful reminder to God's faithful people that the curse of the law was satisfied for us in the broken body of Christ hanging on that tree at Calvary.
+How, by being made a curse for us, His paying the wages of it, and His resurrection from the wages of sin, He secured eternal life not only for Abraham, Isaac, and Jacob, but for all God's chosen people.
+The burning bush is a sign of God's eternal promise and presence within the midst of God's chosen people who are redeemed from the curse of the law.
+The methodology of God's people being brought into communion with God through this Messenger in the midst of the fire.

-May our righteous father grant that we might, as his Prophet Moses, turn to behold the magnificence and glory of God in the similitude of the Burning Bush.
-May we stand in Awe of the mercies of the most Holy God, and in gratitude and appreciation for His good will and pleasure, by which it is not consumed.
-And may we come to experience the real satisfaction of this intimate relationship between the Messenger of the Covenant, and those redeemed thereby.
+May our righteous father grant that we might, as his Prophet Moses, turn to behold the magnificence and glory of God in the similitude of the burning bush.
+May we stand in Awe of the mercies of the most Holy God, and in gratitude and appreciation for His goodwill, mercy, and pleasure, by which we are not consumed.
+And may we come to experience the real satisfaction of this intimate relationship between the Messenger of the Covenant and those redeemed by Him.
 In Christ's name,

 Amen!